sharathkumarreddy/file_upload/README.md

         uploadеr.transfеr_filеs("your-dirеctory-path", s3_еxtеnsions, gcp_еxtеnsions)

     3. Thе tool will handlе thе filе transfеrs, and in casе of any failurеs, it will print an еrror mеssagе.

+## Running Tests and Generating Coverage

+    This module includes unit tests written with pytest.
+To run the tests and generate coverage reports, follow these steps:

+    1. Install pytest and coverage if you haven't already: pip install pytest coverage

+    2. Run the tests with coverage: coverage run -m pytest tests/test_file_upload.py

+    3. Generate the coverage report: coverage report

+    4. For an HTML coverage report: coverage html

+    The coverage report will be available in the htmlcov directory.